Plan Your Education

 - FRENCH 464 - Roman Du 20e Siecle 3 Credit(s)

-- FRENCH 465 - 20th Century French Theater 3 Credit(s)
+or - FRENCH 465 - 20th Century French Theater 3 Credit(s)

-- FRENCH 305 - 20th/21st Century French and Francophone Literature 3 Credit(s)
+or - FRENCH 305 - 20th/21st Century French and Francophone Literature 3 Credit(s)

-- FRENCH 490 - Special Topics 3 Credit(s) Topic: France/Maghreb
+or - FRENCH 490 - Special Topics 3 Credit(s) Topic: France/Maghreb

 - FRENCH 307 - French and Francophone Popular Culture 3 Credit(s)

-- FRENCH 480 - Images of Otherness in French and Francophone Literature 3 Credit(s)
+or - FRENCH 480 - Images of Otherness in French and Francophone Literature 3 Credit(s)

-- FRENCH 304 - French Conversation 3 Credit(s)
+or - FRENCH 304 - French Conversation 3 Credit(s)

-- FRENCH 306L - Introduction to French Cinema (in French) 3 Credit(s)
+or - FRENCH 306L - Introduction to French Cinema (in French) 3 Credit(s)

 - FRENCH 301 - Composition et stylistique 3 Credit(s)

-- FRENCH 411 - Theme et version 3 Credit(s)
+or - FRENCH 411 - Theme et version 3 Credit(s)

 Graduation Criteria

-Concentration: Students must choose a concentration in ESL and bilingual studies or foreign language pedagogy.
+Concentration: Students must choose a concentration in ESL and Bilingual Studies or Foreign Language Pedagogy.

 Residency: No more than twelve credits may be transferred in and applied toward the program electives; six credits from non-degree graduate study at UMass Boston and six credits of graduate course work from another institution.
 All transfer courses must be earned within seven years of program matriculation, have a grade of B or higher, be approved by the graduate program director and Graduate Studies, and not have been used to fulfill requirements for another degree.

-Statute of limitations: Four years.
+Statute of Limitations: Five years.

 Contact